 You can find WordPress themes that are inexpensive and easy to update without knowing codes.
 Or hire a web designer to help you… You can keep it simple and put more money into a custom site LATER.
 Just get started!!!
 Don’t get blocked on this step, creative people, I know you well.
 It doesn’t have to be PERFECT.

 THIS.TAKE.TIME.
 I encourage the girls in my Inner Circle to do Facebook Lives to see better reach numbers.
-(You can purchase my training video here).
 Network with other bloggers.
 Share virals.
 Join appropriate Facebook Groups.
 Use ideal hashtags.
 Learn how to do SEO (Search Engine Optimization) aka us the right keywords that people are googling.
 I also LOVE to Pinterest to drive traffic.
-(Go figure, I have another training on that too here.)
-It’s a slow build and doesn’t happen over night.
+It’s a slow build and doesn’t happen overnight.
 It starts with you putting yourself out there.
 This is a whole other course in itself.

 Don’t get upset when someone unsubscribes from your list.
 That person is NOT your diehard fan.
 You can’t take it personally.
 You can’t be everyone’s cup of tea.
 You should rather have a small list of readers who LOVE you and OPEN your emails, then a large list of subscribers who don’t even look at your content.

-My Creator’s Roadmap focuses on how to grow online using different review streams such as your own product offering, ad networks, sponsored posts and affiliate marketing – Get my mini Workshop here (when it releases in April) to learn more about how to make money blogging…
+My Creator’s Roadmap focuses on how to grow online using different review streams such as your own product offering, ad networks, sponsored posts and affiliate marketing – Get on the waitlist here! to learn more about how to make money blogging…

 I really hope this blog helps you get started and encourages you to dive in.
 It won’t all fall into place at once.
 You can’t spend too much time trying to learn everything first.
 (Serial learners, you need to listen to this.)
 I also encourage you to hire help to get you where you need to be.
 You CANNOT DO IT ALL.
-If you find yourself needing extra coaching and help going online, consider joining my Inner Circle – a group for creative entrepreneurs who are passionate and eager to grow their biz, network and learn!
+If you find yourself needing extra coaching and help going online, consider joining my Inner Circle – a group for creative entrepreneurs who are passionate and eager to grow their biz, network, and learn!
 We discuss many strategies and tactics for accomplishing this goal!
-Or join the waitlist to see when the next Creators Roadmap course opens and get the roadmap to going online in a six-week video course.
+Or join the waitlist so you’re notified when Creators Roadmap opens and get the roadmap to going online in a six-week video course.

 PS- If you’re not already, find me on Facebook for more creative business talk!